torstenstruck/InvertOmics/GastrotrichaMitoGenome/README.md

-This folder contains the scripts used in the Master thesis of Susanna Ferizi.
+This folder contains examples of the scripts used in the Master thesis of Susanna Ferizi.
+These were adjusted according to the species and data analysed.